 While you can drive down Santa Rosa Avenue any time after Christmas Tree Lane is lit in December, it is only during the lighting ceremony that you can walk under the deodars, as Altadena isn’t known for its sidewalks.
+There is something magical about strolling under the tree boughs and looking up to see the colored lights.
+It always brings the spirit of Christmas into my heart and makes me so thankful to live in this charming, traditional town.
 The lights will be up through January 1, 2012.

 Altadena’s Christmas Tree Lane